Sensors Design for Large-Scale Boolean Networks via Pinning Observability: Construction of Sensors

-One main contribution of this pinning strategy is the reduction of computational complexity.
-Usually for the analysis and control of observability in BN \cite{chengdz2018scl22,chengdz2016scl76,guoyq2018tnnls6402,guoyq2019auto230}, we will multiply the original BN with its duplicate to obtain an augmented system with $2^{2\overline{n}}\times 2^{2\overline{n}}$ dimension and study the set controllability or set reachability of it.
-If we directly design the pinning control as the existing approaches \cite{Liff2016TNNLS1585,liff2018tnnls,liuy2017ieeetac6595}, the time complexity will be $O(2^{2\overline{n}})$ at least, which is computationally heavy for computer.
-By our approach, the time complexity for Algorithm \ref{algorithm-selectnode} (or sub-optimal pinning nodes identifying algorithm) is linear with the description of network node number $\overline{n}$ as is $O(\overline{n}^2)$ (or $O(\overline{n}^3)$) for the worst case; the time complexity for the part of solving each equation in (\ref{equation-beforeset}) and (\ref{equation-equations}) is bounded by $O(2^{3\omega})$, where $\omega$ is the largest in-degree of vertices.
-To sum up, the total time complexity will be $O(\overline{n}2^{3\omega}+\overline{n}^2)$ (or $O(\overline{n}2^{3\omega}+\overline{n}^3)$) for the worst case.
-As mentioned in \cite{jeong2000nature,jeong2001nature,yeung2002PNAS,steinke2007BMC}, there has been formulated that the real biological networks are sparsely connected, that is, $\omega$ is far less than $\overline{n}$ even if considering a large-scale BN.
-Therefore, it is potential to address the large genetic networks.
+One striking merit of this pinning control strategy is the reduction of computational complexity.
+Generally for the analysis and control of observability in BNs (see, e.g., \cite{chengdz2018scl22,chengdz2016scl76,guoyq2018tnnls6402}), the time complexity is $O(2^{2n})$ at least, which is computationally heavy to deal with the large-scale BNs.
+By our approach, the time complexity to determine the pinned nodes (cf. Algorithm \ref{algorithm-selectnode}) is linear in node number $n$ as $O(n^2)$; and for the part of designing feedback controllers and logical couplings we only address the $2\times 2^{d+1}$-dimensional logical matrix at most, where $d$ is the largest in-degree of vertices corresponding to pinned nodes.
+Thus, the total time complexity of this method is bounded by $O(n^2+n2^{d})$, which is lower than $O(2^{2n})$ since $d \ll n$.
+Moreover, some results (cf. \cite{jeong2000nature,jeong2001nature}) reveal that the large-scale biological networks are always sparsely connected, i.e., $d \ll n$.

-Additionally, under this new framework, it is easy to identify the pinning nodes and the approaches in \cite{Liff2016TNNLS1585,liff2018tnnls,liuy2017ieeetac6595} may impose the control to all nodes.
-With regard to state feedback, it is only dependent on the in-neighbors of original wring digraph and the desirable predecessor in the printed observed paths.